Cheek dermal fillers | Cityskin Melbourne

 How much does cheek dermal filler cost?

-At Cityskin we charge from $650 for 1ml of dermal filler.
+At Cityskin in Melbourne we charge from $650 for 1ml of dermal filler.
 The video below shows Bianca Quon from Cityskin discussing the cost of cheek fillers.
 Have a read of our cost page for a full breakdown of dermal filler costs.

 At Cityskin we have a wide range of the best dermal fillers and select the correct product for each patient.
 Longer lasting fillers can be used in the cheeks which can, in some patients, last up to 2 years.